daggeto/Paskaita-1/Darbas-2/README.md

 Hello world!!!

-This is new repository for my home work app.
+This is new repository for home work app.